Shaaali/identity-apps/docs/guides/authentication/conditional-auth/configure-conditional-auth.md

 ### Delete an existing secret
 1. Enable conditional authentication and click the key icon above the script to delete a secret. <img :src="$withBase('/assets/img/guides/secret/add-secret-to-script.png')" alt="Add secret to script">
-2. Click the trash icon following the secret you wish to delete.
+2. Click the trash icon next to the secret you wish to delete.
 2. Select the checkbox and confirm your action.